dotnet/arcade/Documentation/TeamProcess/DevGuide/availability.md

 ## Days in Office:
 There is no expectation that there be a set schedule for days in the office as we’re emphasizing flexibility.

+Optional: Add your in-office days to your Teams' status

 ## First Responders:
 As a team we have a commitment to respond/help our customers during a certain time frame.
 Given this, it’s important that each dev is available while on FR rotation according to whatever is worked out by the FR lead.